nanodesigns/nanosupport/readme.txt

 **A:** Please visit the plugin's Installation page to get the details.

 = Q: How to set up the Plugin? =
-**A:** After activation you can get the 'NanoSupport' admin menu, and under that menu page, you will get the 'Settings' page to set up the plugin.
+**A:** After activation you can get the 'NanoSupport' admin menu on the left, and under that menu page, you will get the 'Settings' page to set up the plugin.

 = Q: What are the shortcodes? =
 **A:** On installation the plugin will automatically create its necessary pages with related shortcodes.
 But if it misses by any chance, here are the shortcodes: